func25/mongofunc/README.md

 #### Working with Collections

-To use mocom command, your models should meet the mocom.Model interface{}
+You can now use the package to retrieve MongoDB collections for reading and writing:

 ```go
 // Get a collection for reading with read preference "Nearest"